 Compression tests are used to demonstrate how a material will respond to compression.
 They can be used to assess a material's plastic flow behavior and ductile fracture limits.
 They also determine how a material responds to crushing loads.
 Compression tests are crucial for assessing the elastic and compressive fracture characteristics of brittle or low-ductility materials.

-The modulus of elasticity, compressive yield point, proportional limit, compressive strength, and compressive yield strength can all be determined by compression experiments.
-These characteristics play a key role in figuring out if a material is suitable for a given application or will fail under a given set of pressures.
+The modulus of elasticity, compressive yield point, proportional limit, compressive strength, and maximum compressive strength can all be determined by compression experiments.
+These characteristics play a key role in figuring out if a material is suitable for a given application or will fail under a given set of stresses.

 Where Are Compression Tests Applied?